Diana Beck: Medical career

+Beck was the President of the London Association of the Medical Women's Federation for two years.

 First female neurosurgeon

 A 2008 profile in Neurosurgery credits Beck as the world's first female neurosurgeon.
 The claim has also been made for the Romanian Sofia Ionescu, although the author notes that Ionescu only finished medical school in 1945, when Beck was already working as a consultant in neurosurgery.

+Personal life

+Beck was considered skilled in drawing and needlework, hobbies which complemented the skills necessary for surgery.